-Personal Account Number (PAN) — The 19-digit number on the front of the Lone Star Card representing the individual's EBT account number on the EBT data base.
-The PAN is not related to the individual's HHSC case number.
+Personal Account Number (PAN) — The 19-digit number on the front of the Lone Star Card representing the individual's Electronic Benefit Transfer (EBT) account number on the EBT database.
+The PAN is not related to the individual's Texas Health and Human Services Commission (HHSC) case number.

 Personal Identification Number (PIN) — A four-digit numeric code assigned to each cardholder and used to control access to the individual's account.
 The PIN must be entered on a key pad before any electronic transaction can be processed.

-Personal Identification Number (PIN) Security — Actions cardholders should take to prevent others from gaining access to their PIN and EBT account.
+Personal Identification Number (PIN) Security — Actions cardholders should take to prevent others from gaining access to their PIN and Electronic Benefit Transfer (EBT) account.
 Instructions include not writing their PIN on the card sleeve or anything they carry in their purse or wallet, not revealing their PIN to anyone, or letting anyone use their card.

-Personal Possessions — Include furniture, appliances, jewelry, clothing, livestock, farm equipment and other items if the applicant uses them to meet personal needs essential for daily living.
+Personal Possessions — Possessions that include furniture, appliances, jewelry, clothing, livestock, farm equipment, and other items that an applicant uses to meet personal needs essential for daily living.

-Personal Representative — One who can exercise the individual's rights with respect to individually identifiable health information.
-Only the individual's personal representative may authorize the use or disclosure of individually identifiable health information or obtain individually identifiable health information on behalf of an individual.
+Personal Representative — An individual who can represent another individual's rights with respect to individually identifiable health information.
+Only an individual's personal representative may authorize the use or disclosure of individually identifiable health information or obtain individually identifiable health information on behalf of an individual.

-Personal Responsibility Agreement (PRA) — A TANF requirement that certain individuals must be in compliance with the conditions of the agreement.
-Non-compliance with the PRA results in a sanction.
+Personal Responsibility Agreement (PRA) — A requirement for Temporary Assistance for Needy Families (TANF) that certain individuals must be in compliance with the conditions of the agreement.
+Noncompliance with the PRA results in a sanction.

-Preschool Children — Children who are under age six.
+Preschool Children — Children who are under age 6.

 Primary Cardholder (PCH) — The person designated to receive and be responsible for the household's Lone Star Card.
-A household may designate a secondary cardholder who has a Lone Star Card and access to the household's EBT account.
-The primary cardholder is usually the EDG name but the EDG may have an alternate payee who is the primary cardholder.
+A household may designate a secondary cardholder who has a Lone Star Card and access to the household's Electronic Benefit Transfer (EBT) account.
+The primary cardholder is usually the Eligibility Determination Group (EDG) name, but the EDG may have an alternate payee who is the primary cardholder.

 Print Mode — Indicates where historical correspondence was printed.
 Batch and Online are the types of print modes.
 Batch is correspondence managed by batch processing and printed at a central mail facility.
 All system-generated correspondence is scheduled for batch printing although it can be retrieved from Pending Correspondence and printed locally.

-Print Type — Denotes whether a historical correspondence is the original record or a reprint of the original.
+Print Type — Classification of historical correspondence as the original record or a reprint of the original.
 Each original correspondence is given a unique Correspondence ID (identifying number).
 Each reprint of an original has the same Correspondence ID as the original.

-Priority SNAP Issuances — Expedited SNAP benefits, benefits issued on or after the 25th day from the date of application, and issuances ordered by a hearing officer decision that must be made available in order to meet fair hearing timeliness requirements.
-These issuances are available to the individual the same day the EDG is disposed.
+Priority Supplemental Nutrition Assistance Program (SNAP) Issuances — Expedited SNAP benefits, benefits issued on or after the 25th day from the date of application, and issuances ordered by a hearing officer decision that must be made available in order to meet fair hearing timeliness requirements.
+These issuances are available to the individual the same day the Eligibility Determination Group (EDG) is disposed.

 Processing Time Frames — Number of days eligibility staff has to complete a particular action.